Leaflet/Leaflet.toolbar/README.md

 ### Examples

-View examples for [control-style](http://leaflet.github.io/Leaflet.toolbar/examples/control.html) and [popup-style](http://leaflet.github.io/Leaflet.toolbar/examples/popup.html) toolbars using Leaflet.draw.
-There is also a [very minimal](http://leaflet.github.io/Leaflet.toolbar/examples/minimal.html) example, to get started.
+View examples for [control-style](https://justinmanley.github.io/leaflet-draw-toolbar/examples/control.html) and [popup-style](https://justinmanley.github.io/leaflet-draw-toolbar/examples/popup.html) toolbars using Leaflet.draw, as well as a [minimal example](http://leaflet.github.io/Leaflet.toolbar/examples/minimal.html).
+NOTE: If you want to use this library with Leaflet.draw, you should use the toolbars provided with [leaflet-draw-toolbar](https://github.com/justinmanley/leaflet-draw-toolbar).

 ### Usage